Table of Contents

 - Macroglossia: enlargement of the tongue with dysphonia;

 - Separation of the teeth and broadened interdental grooves;

 - Headache, fatigue, bone pain, perspiration.

 Acromegaly – possible complications

 - Cessation of the functioning of remaining adenohypophysis – symptoms through encroaching growth.

-- Disturbances of the visual field (bitemporal hemianopsia due to compression of the chasma opticum).
+- Disturbances in the visual field (bitemporal hemianopsia due to compression of the chasma opticum).